mehak6569/mehak6569/README.md

 ## 👩 About Me

-- 📫 I am a Computer Science and Engineering student, passionate about Data Science, Machine Learning and Quantum Computing.
-I am also an open source enthusiast.
+- 📫 I am a Computer Science and Engineering student, passionate about Data Science, Machine Learning and Quantum Computing and also an open source enthusiast.

-- 🌱 I’m currently learning about **Machine Learning and Deep Learning** and contributing to [Girlscript Summer of Code '21](https://gssoc.girlscript.tech/)
+- 🌱 I’m learning about **Machine Learning and Deep Learning** and contributing to [Girlscript Summer of Code '21](https://gssoc.girlscript.tech/)

+- ✍ Currently contributing to **[Open Source Day](https://anitab-org.github.io/open-source-day/upcoming/)** and **[HacktoberFest](https://hacktoberfest.digitalocean.com/)**

 - ✉️ Contact me **[here](mehakdeep6569@gmail.com)**